shinsenter/php/src/webapps/hyperf/README.md

 - /etc/ssl/site/server.crt
 - /etc/ssl/site/server.key

-To use valid HTTPS certificates for your website in production, you need to replace these files with your own valid SSL certificates by copying over or mounting from the host machine into the container.
-Simply overwrite the default certificate files with your own valid cert and key files to enable true HTTPS for your production website.
+To use valid HTTPS certificates for your production website, you need to replace these files with your own valid SSL certificates by copying or mounting them from the host machine into the container.
+Simply overwrite the default certificate files with your own valid certificate and key files to enable true HTTPS for your production website.

 #### Using Dockerfile